malih/mini-rag-app/README.md

 This is an implemtation of RAG APP allowing me to learn LLM's manipulation

+### required files for code tructure
+1) gitignore ==> file where we will have files that git will ignore during the commit
+2) README ==> required in order to explain the main goal of this code and give information about it the user 3)requirment

 #### Install Python using MiniConda

 1) Download and install MiniConda from here